carmaz79/xataface-responsive-theme/README.md

 This theme is based on http://www.egrappler.com/bootstrap-responsive-admin-template/index.html

+For use uncompress responsive.zip file to a directory (your theme name) created on your application theme directory.
+Then on your conf.ini file add the following:
+[_themes]
+your_theme_name=themes/your_theme_name

 For proper operation, you must make these changes to the source code Xataface:

 1- /xataface/Dataface/RelatedList.php